DistributedCollective/bidirectional-fastbtc/README.md

 fastbtc2-node2-1            | transfers total:  12
 fastbtc2-node2-1            | not initiator, not doing anything
 ```

+Note that before the network is fully operational, it's normal to see some messages that look like errors
+(e.g. "Invalid signature from server") in the logs.

 After the startup is done, you can run an example script that sends a mixture of valid and invalid transfers
 (it requires `node.js`, `yarn` and `bitcoin-cli` (available in PATH either as `bitcoin-cli` or `bitcoin-core.cli`):